moliver28/research-handbook/content/handbook/engineering/development/ops/verify/_index.md

 1. [CI Data Retention](https://gitlab.com/gitlab-org/verify-stage/-/issues/440): with the continued growth in our CI database tables, Verify and Infrastructure teams will work on removing data upon analysis of disk usage.
 This includes removal of both table records and indexes.
 Engineering will also collaborate with Product to implement features that allow Self-Managed and Dedicated customers to configure their own CI data retention policies.
 (ETA: Analysis in Q3, Implementation in Q4 until FY26-Q1/Q2)
 1. CI Data Management (scope TBD): Determine the data management tools that provide the greatest flexibility to our customers to manage their own CI data.
 (For example, removal of old CI builds or artifacts that consume their disk usage).
 We will consult with Product and UX to understand the tools/feature set that are most requested.
 (ETA: Ongoing until FY26)
 1. [CI Minutes / Compute Units support](https://gitlab.com/gitlab-org/gitlab/-/issues/490681): Build better tooling for our Support and SRE teams when responding to incidents that require us to restore CI Minutes for customer namespaces on GitLab.com, and ensure domain knowledge is shared across the Verify and Fulfillment teams.
 (ETA: Q4)
-1. [Pipeline speed improvements](https://gitlab.com/groups/gitlab-org/-/epics/7290): benchmarking and instrumentation will be our focus in order to identify the bottlenecks and improve pipeline processing speeds.
+1. [Pipeline speed improvements](https://gitlab.com/groups/gitlab-org/-/epics/7290): benchmarking and instrumentation will be our focus in order to identify the bottlenecks and improve pipeline creation speeds.
 This will be critical for driving [Error Budget](https://handbook.gitlab.com/handbook/engineering/error-budgets/) improvements.
 (ETA: Ongoing efforts to FY26)
 1. Cells 1.0 [Database Support](https://gitlab.com/groups/gitlab-org/-/epics/12323): the goal is to complete the Verify dependencies by Q4.

 The [product roadmap](https://gitlab.com/gitlab-com/Product/-/issues/12911) outlines the expected deliverables for FY25.

-#### For Future Consideration
+#### 3 Year Vision

-1. Continue to iterate on how Verify stage technical debt roadmap.
-How do represent the highest priorities in a SSOT like an issue board?
+1. Continue to iterate on the Verify stage technical debt roadmap.
+How do we represent the highest priorities in a SSOT like an issue board?
 1. Tracking **Unplanned Work** and making that more visible, to account for this during Engineering capacity or headcount planning.
 (For example, incident response, requests for help issues, triaging questions on Slack)
 1. [Pipeline speed improvements](https://gitlab.com/groups/gitlab-org/-/epics/7290) - while benchmarking and instrumentation has been a focus, we have not:
   1. [Implemented distributed tracing on our CI workers](https://gitlab.com/groups/gitlab-org/-/epics/11040#note_1568112854)